8.1-1 Sale or Possession with Intent to Sell a Controlled Substance -- § 21a-277 (a) and (b)

 The defendant is charged [in count __] with the illegal (sale / possession of with intent to sell) of <insert type of substance>.1 The statute defining this offense imposes penalties on any person who (sells to another person / possesses with the intent to sell to another person)2 any controlled substance, which includes <insert type of substance>.

 For you to find the defendant guilty of this charge, the state must prove beyond a reasonable doubt that the defendant knowingly (sold / possessed with the intent to sell) a controlled substance.
 In this case, it is alleged that the substance was <insert type of substance>.
+You must first find that the substance was <insert type of substance>.

 "Sale" is any form of delivery, which includes barter, exchange or gift, or offer therefor, and each such transaction made by any person whether as principal, proprietor, agent, servant or employee.